Deltares-research/Public-Cloud/Example implementations/MinIO/README.md

 After logging in, go to "Access Keys" and click "Create Access Key".

 Store your access and secret key somewhere safe.

+## Machine Learning example

+See an example on how to use data from MinIO / S3 in a machine learning environment.

+## Docker container

+To run a Docker container locally you need Docker Desktop installed: https://www.docker.com/products/docker-desktop/

+Before building the container add your bucket name and credentials in the python script (/docker_example/upload_file_to_minio.py)

+To build the container execute the following command:

+    docker build -t s3-upload .

+To run the container execute the following command:

+    docker run s3-upload